Elegantmly/RSDataPoisoning/README.md

-# Recommendation System Data Poisoning
+# Recommendation Systems Data Poisoning

-This Github repository summarizes a list of **Recommendation System Data Poisoning** resources, see our survey for details.
+This Github repository summarizes a list of **Recommendation Systems Data Poisoning** resources, see our survey for details.

 We call for reviews, papers, and toolboxes of Recommendation System Data Poisoning.